-- Opportunity Cost: The Extra Cost is the value of next-best alternative that must be given up to do something so Cost-Benefit means take an action only if it has nonnegative Economic Surplus; only if the extra Benefit exceeds the Opportunity Cost - If prices reflect true scarcity of all goods then people take proper account, not because of any moral feeling but to maximize profit.
+- Opportunity Cost: The Extra Cost is the value of next-best alternative that must be given up to do something so Cost-Benefit means take an action only if it has nonnegative Economic Surplus; only if the extra Benefit exceeds the Opportunity Cost.
+Tim Taylor quotes Eisenhower on opportunity cost, http://conversableeconomist.blogspot.com/2015/12/eisenhower-onopportunity-cost-of-war.html "Every gun that is made, every warship launched, every rocket fired signifies, in the final sense, a theft from those who hunger and are not fed, those who are cold and are not clothed.
+This world in arms is not spending money alone." - If prices reflect true scarcity of all goods then people take proper account, not because of any moral feeling but to maximize profit.
 This goes back to Adam Smith's propositions and observations. - Environmental Economics is generally concerned with choices where the benefits and costs are shared even though the decision-making isn't necessarily